sffc/socketio-file-upload/README.md

 ##### Event Properties

 * `event.file` The same file object that would have been passed during the `start` event earlier.
-* `interrupt` true if the client said that the data was interrupted (not completely sent); false otherwise
+* `event.interrupt` true if the client said that the data was interrupted (not completely sent); false otherwise

 #### saved